prob140/textbook/_chapters/Chapter_15/04_Exponential_Distribution.md

 e^{-\lambda t_{0.5}} = 0.5 ~ \iff ~ -\lambda t_{0.5} = \log(0.5) ~ \iff ~ \lambda t_{0.5} =  \log(2) ~ \iff ~ t_{0.5} = \frac{\log(2)}{\lambda} = \log(2)E(T)
 $$

 Because $\log(2) < 1$, the median lifetime $t_{0.5}$ is less than the mean lifetime $E(T) = 1/\lambda$ as you can see on the graph.
-This is consistent with an observation you made in Data 8: if a distribution has a right hand tail, the mean is greater than the median.
+This is consistent with an observation you made in Data 8: if a distribution has a right hand tail, the median is less than the mean.

-The exponential distribution is often used to model lifetimes of objects like radioactive atoms which undergo *exponential decay*.
+The exponential distribution is often used to model lifetimes of objects like radioactive atoms that undergo *exponential decay*.
 The *half life* of a radioactive isotope is defined as the time by which half of the atoms of the isotope will have decayed.
 That is, the half life is the median of the exponential lifetime of the atom.
 The parameter $\lambda$ is called the *decay rate* of the atom.
 By the property of the median $t_{0.5}$ derived above, the relation between $\lambda$ and the half life is

 $$
 \text{half life} = \frac{\log(2)}{\lambda}